 I have been asked to participate in two different panels.
 Can I submit more than one proposal?

 You are welcome to submit multiple proposals.
-However, the Annual Meeting Guidelines stipulate that participants may present only one paper of original research per year; and serve in one other capacity at the annual meeting, such as acting as chair or commentator on another panel, or participating in professionally-oriented sessions.
+However, the Annual Meeting Guidelines stipulate that participants may present only one paper of original research per year.
+Individuals may serve in one other capacity at the annual meeting, such as acting as chair or commentator on another panel, or participating in a professionally-oriented session or broad discussion of issues in the field.
 If you submit two proposals to present original research, you may be asked to withdraw from one session if both are accepted.

 A scholar we have selected for our session participated in the last annual meeting.
 Does this disqualify him or her?

 No. The AHA Council eliminated the policy against appearing on the program two years in a row in 2004.

 Can I organize a session comprised of high school teachers or graduate students?

 The Program Committee welcomes submissions from history professionals in all areas of employment.
 Please note, however, that the Program Committee does encourage panels that include participants from different institutions.